Library Collections

 Intellectual Freedom

 The East Hampton Public Library does not promote or endorse any beliefs or viewpoints.
-The East Hampton Public Library has adopted the standards set forth in the American Library Association’s Library Bill of Rights.
+The East Hampton Public Library has adopted the standards set forth in the American Library Association’s Library Bill of Rights, Freedom to Read Statement, and Freedom to View Statement.

 American Library Association Library Bill of Rights